KULeuven-MICAS/snitch_cluster/hw/snax_alu/doc/snax_alu.md

 |    busy         |       3         |   RO    | Busy status.
 1 - busy, 0 - idle                     |
 |  perf. counter  |       4         |   RO    | Performance counter indicating number of cycles     |

 RW registers can be modified or read from by the CSR manager.
 These are mostly the configurations and start signals that get to the main data path.
-The RO registers are read-only register that the CSR manager can read from.
+The RO registers are read-only registers that the CSR manager can read from.
 These are mostly used for monitoring purposes like status or performance counters.

-The mode signal is broadcasted to all PEs to configure the kernel that each PE processes.
+The mode signal is broadcast to all PEs to configure the kernel that each PE processes.
 The busy signal acts like an active state also broadcasted to all PEs.
 If it's high then the PEs set their input ready signals high to allow data to stream continuously.

 From the outside, a CSR manager (in this case our SNAX CSR manager) handles the read-and-write transactions from and to the accelerator's CSR register set.
 The `snax_alu_csr` also uses a decoupled interface but with all RW channels linked to the accelerator.
 The RO channels are wired directly without any decoupled interface.
 It is up to the accelerator designer to handle these operations.